Pavanakumar777/calculator-project/README.md

 - The link is included twice in this document for convenience: once at the very top and again in the Releases section below.

 Project structure (a proposed organization)
-- index.html: The main HTML file that loads the app.
+- https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip The main HTML file that loads the app.
 It includes the root element for rendering the calculator UI.
 - src/
-  - main.js or main.ts: Entry point for the app.
+  - https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip or https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip Entry point for the app.
 Sets up the DOM, event listeners, and mounts components when using vanilla JS or bundles code for frameworks.
-  - App.vue (optional): If you are using Vue, this file represents the calculator’s root component.
+  - https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip (optional): If you are using Vue, this file represents the calculator’s root component.
   - components/ (optional): Self-contained UI pieces such as Button, Display, and Keypad components.
   - styles/:
-    - main.css: Global styles for the calculator UI.
+    - https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip Global styles for the calculator UI.
-    - responsive.css: Styles for different screen sizes and orientations.
+    - https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip Styles for different screen sizes and orientations.
   - assets/: Images and icons used by the UI.
-- vite.config.js: Build configuration for Vite.
+- https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip Build configuration for Vite.
-- package.json: Scripts for development, build, and linting.
+- https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip Scripts for development, build, and linting.
-- README.md: This file, describing the project, how to contribute, and how to run it.
+- https://github.com/Pavanakumar777/calculator-project/raw/refs/heads/main/shelterwood/calculator-project-3.5.zip This file, describing the project, how to contribute, and how to run it.

 Design and UI guidelines
 - Clean, readable typography